-- · Pull off the road as far as possible. - Turn ON the hazard warning flashers (or hazard lights) to alert other drivers. - The hazard warning flashers warn passing drivers to approach and overtake your vehicle with caution.
+- Pull off the road as far as possible. - Turn ON the hazard warning flashers (or hazard lights) to alert other drivers. - The hazard warning flashers warn passing drivers to approach and overtake your vehicle with caution.

-Use the three red warning indicators (signs, reflectors, lanterns, or road flares) as follows:
+Place the three red warning indicators (signs, reflectors, lanterns, or road flares) as follows:

-- Place the 1st indicator 10 feet behind the RV on the off-door side (road side). - 2.
-Place the 2nd indicator 100 feet behind the RV in the center of the lane. - 3.
-Place the 3rd indicator 100 feet in front of the RV in the center of the lane. - 10 feet = 4 paces, 100 feet = 40 paces - Curves and/or hills may affect the safe placement of the warning indicators.
+- 1st indicator 10 feet behind the RV on the off-door side (road side). - 2nd indicator 100 feet behind the RV in the center of the lane. - 3.
+3rd indicator 100 feet in front of the RV in the center of the lane. - 10 feet = 4 paces, 100 feet = 40 paces - Curves and/or hills may affect the safe placement of the warning indicators.